vmencik/m101j-hw2-3/README.md

 This project uses the official MongoDB Scala driver [Casbah](http://api.mongodb.org/scala/casbah/current/index.html).

 The integration of Casbah into Play is done by the [MongoDB Salat Plugin](https://github.com/leon/play-salat) for the Play Framework.
-We don't you the ORM features of this plugin, only the connection management.
+We don't use the ORM features of this plugin, only the connection management.

 The Assignment
 --------------